-The Nickerson Institute offers two options for tuition for the Integrative Health Coach Training Program.
+The Nickerson Institute offers two options for tuition for the Integrative Mental Health Coach Training Program.

-Full One-Time Payment \$3,799 US
+Full One-Time Payment \$4,299 US

-Pay in full upon approval of your application.
+Pay in full upon approval of your application using Paypal, credit card, debit card or an e-transfer.